coretez/RESTfulAPIExample/README.md

 * OAuth authentication

 I started keeping a version of the file at the end of different lessons.
-* appPostingData.js is the project at the end of Lesson 4, Posting Data.
+* appPostingData.js is the project in Lesson 4, Posting Data prior to cleanup.

 As we develop this project.
 This page will reflect the documentation to install, run, maintain and operate it.